Back to all posts

 • Poor communication.
 Having a clear project plan means team members know what they’re supposed to be doing and when their deadlines are.

 • Resource clashes.
+Most resourcing issues aren’t caused by bad decisions – they’re caused by missing information.
 A good resource plan lays out when and where a resource is being used, avoiding double-bookings that lead to delays and costs.

 • Idle resources.
 Under-utilized resources are an unnecessary cost, but having a plan allows you to allocate resources to ensure they’re being put to good use.